Die-Spengergasse/course-wmc-5sem/20_Typescript/40_Typescript_Language.md

 interface Rectangle { kind: "rectangle"; width: number; height: number; }
 type Shape = Square | Rectangle;

+/**
+ * The `assertNever` function is used to enforce exhaustiveness in type checking.
+ * It expects a value of type `never`, which means that the function should never be called.
+ */
 function assertNever(value: never): never {
     throw new Error("Unexpected value received: " + value);
 }